21 Building Your Timeline

 Whatever the case, what do you do if suddenly you realize your timeline is going long?

 Typically people immediately resort to adding another person.
 While this might seem to be a good answer, it is problematic for several reasons.
-First, a new person will need to be trained – this will take time, so even if they are excellent, they won’t immediately help the velocity (and might actually make it worse).
+First, a new person will need to be trained – this will take time, so even if they are excellent, they won’t immediately help the velocity (and might make it worse).
 Second, a new person could impact the dynamics of the team – possibly to the detriment of the project.
 This is especially true for larger teams that typically require more management.
-Third, a new person might require more money and resources, but you might not have those on hand.
+Third, a new person might need more money and resources, but you might not have those on hand.

 Another response is to have the team work overtime to get things caught up.
 Again, this is not the best option because it will affect their health and wellness, stretch budgets, and likely leave the team burnt out.
 The long-term result is reduced velocity, lack of motivation, and broad dissatisfaction.